asastats/docs/reported-bugs.md

 ### MEDIUM PRIORITY BUGS

+- [ ] Algofi LP Tokens are not split up
+- [ ] Algofi payed off asset is showing up under "not evaluated"
 - [ ] Open bundle with comma, semicolon and underscore too.
 - [ ] Invisible chart pie for wallet that does not have other ASA (assets); on mobile
 - [ ] Position cursor at the end of address upon bundle opening